-While we’re on the topic of candidates, please make sure you and everyone that you know is registered to vote.
-You can register to vote at the Arizona Secretary of State website.
+While we’re on the topic of political candidates, please make sure you and everyone that you know gets registered to vote.
 You would be amazed how many people that support our cause simply do not vote.
 Please do your part to help fix this problem.

-We started out meeting in each other’s homes, but we eventually got too big so we needed to start reserving places for our gatherings.
-We have met in just about any place that can be rented out (or used for free).
+We began as a group of concerned parents that were worried about the liberal education our kids were getting.
+We started out meeting in each others’ homes and have found that that works well for us.
+Now, we are basically like a big book club that meets regularly, has potlucks, and talks about politics.
 We usually have an introduction that is followed by a quick rundown of the latest national and local political topics.
-We then break into groups of 5-10 and have lively discussions.
+We then break into small groups and have lively discussions.
 The meetings are then ended with refreshments and roaming discussion where people just chat with anyone else they feel comfortable talking to.

 Our meetings are entirely funded by our members.
 Most of time we are able to meet somewhere for free and people volunteer to bring refreshments and snacks.
 If it’s your first meeting we of course do not ask you to bring anything besides yourself (and your friends if you want).
 If you would like to volunteer to help out at the next meeting, there will be sign up sheet at the entrance.